stayradiated/george.czabania.com/README.md

-# Obsidian-to-Astro Blog
+# george.czabania.com

 A friction-free mobile blogging system that enables writing and publishing blog posts directly from iPhone using Obsidian, with automatic deployment to GitHub Pages via Astro.

 ## 🎯 Features